New Power Generation Inc.

 Disability coverage may be available through your employer, who may pay all or a portion of the cost for your coverage.

-Employer plans typically pay up to 50% of your income.
-This limited coverage might not be enough to meet your bills, which is why you may want to supplement employer-based coverage with a personal policy.
-Supplemental policies may be purchased to cover up to about 70% of your income.4
+Employer plans typically pay up to 60% of your income.
+This limited coverage might not be enough to meet your bills, which is why you may want to supplement employer-based coverage with a personal policy.4

 Taxation of Disability Benefits